lasse16/lasse16/README.md

 Feel free to reach out to me via Mail at `github@haffke.me` or on Github @lasse16; You know ...
 The profile you are on right now 😁

-Currently working on my website [haffke.me](https://haffke.me), and as always tinkering with my [dotfiles](https://github.com/lasse16/dotfiles).
+Currently working as a Site Reliability Engineer at Lufthansa Systems, and as always tinkering with my [dotfiles](https://github.com/lasse16/dotfiles).

 ✉️ github@haffke.me